GlobalPathfinder/Coaching-Agent-/README.md

 README.md

-The text you provided in the previous turn is already a highly structured and detailed blueprint for a README.md file.
-Since GitHub's README.md uses Markdown formatting, the process of "creating the file" simply involves copying your existing structured text and applying the necessary Markdown syntax for headings, bolding, and tables.
-A strong README.md is mandatory for the Capstone submission, as it helps satisfy the winner's obligation that the approach be "reproducible simply by reading the description".
-Below is the structured, Markdown-formatted text for your README.md, drawing explicitly on the architectural details confirmed in your sources and conversation history.

-README.md
 Career Coaching Agent: Strategic Problem Solver
 This repository contains the source code (V.Capstone Submission) and documentation for the Mid-Career Coaching Agent, developed as the Capstone Project for the Google 5-Day AI Agents Intensive Course.
 This agent is architected as a Level 2: Strategic Problem Solver.
 Its comprehensive architecture demonstrates mastery of the Agent Ops discipline, focusing on quality, security, and reproducibility.